Generalizations of Edge Overlap to Weighted and Directed Networks: Introduction

+Edge overlap is defined as the proportion of common friends two connected individuals share among all of their friends \cite{Onnela, Chou}.
+While higher overlap increases the spread of simple contagions within communities, it plays a particularly important part in complex contagion.
+Here, adopting a new behavior, idea or innovation requires exposure to several sources, possibly several times before adoption or contagion can occur.
+Concrete examples include adopting a new diet or political views if most of your friendship circle has adopted them first.
+Because complex contagions require a great amount of social reinforcement, and individuals typically befriend those similar to themselves, higher levels of edge overlap provide more sources of a particular exposure and speed the spread of these contagions \cite{Centola}.

 Social network data has traditionally been collected from surveys, mostly capturing small, static network snapshots at one point in time \cite{Faust}.
-Dozens of different metrics have been created to quantify and study the structure of these simple networks.
-However, with the recent availability of increasingly rich, complex network data, limitations of these metrics have become increasingly clear.
-For example, betweenness centrality, the number or proportion of all pairwise shortest paths in a network that pass through a specified node, is used quite broadly but becomes much more computationally demanding as the size of the network increases and, even more importantly, it is unclear how meaningful this metric is in very large social networks.
-Another example of a widely used metric is the clustering coefficient, which is defined as the fraction of paths of length two in the network that are closed, i.e., groups of three nodes where ``the friend of my friend is also my friend'' \cite{Watts}.
+Dozens of different metrics, including edge overlap, have been created to quantify and study the structure of these networks.
+However, with the recent availability of increasingly rich, complex network data, limitations of some of these metrics have become increasingly clear.
+For example, betweenness centrality, the proportion of all pairwise shortest paths in a network that pass through a specified node, is used quite broadly to quantify the centrality or importance of a node, but it becomes more computationally demanding as the size of the network increases and, even more importantly, its interpretation or usefulness in very large social networks is less clear.
+Another example of a widely used metric is the clustering coefficient, which has subsequently been extended to weighted and directed networks \cite{Saramaki, Tore}.
+Here we define extensions of edge overlap, currently only defined for unweighted and undirected networks, for weighted and directed networks.

-The clustering coefficient has subsequently been extend to weighted and directed networks \cite{Saramaki, Tore}.
-For the classic \er random graph, the local clustering coefficient (the average clustering coefficient taken across all nodes in the network) asymptotically tends to $p$ where $p$ is the probability of forming a tie between any two nodes in the network \cite{Lecture}.
-Most social networks are more clustered than corresponding random networks \cite{Newman3, Newman}.
-This observation is expected since people are more likely to become friends with others whom they meet through their current friends.
-While an expression has been derived for the mean of the local clustering coefficient, an expression for the variance has not been presented.
-Thus, classification of a given value for clustering as either high or low, and whether that value is statistically significant, is not currently possible and its value cannot be compared across networks.